andreroxhage/ETSN15-Software-Requirements-Engineering/Release 1/README.md

 #### Other things

 DONE!
 Add text description before context diagram, add an id to it.
-Maybe move it to near intro if we decide to use it as a explaination to the system.
+Maybe move it to near intro if we decide to use it as a explanation to the system.

 Release plan.
 Add text before table.